About Equal Rights Advocates

 - Penalized for taking time off to care for their families

-Through its three advocacy campaigns – Equal Rights in Education, Equality for Marginalized Women Workers, and Equal Rights for Working Families – ERA works to eliminate these forms of gender discrimination so all women can realize their full potential.
+Through its three advocacy initiatives – Strong Girls, Women at Work, and Access to Justice – ERA works to eliminate these forms of gender discrimination so all women can realize their full potential.